pretix/pretix-docs/docs/tutorial/testing.md

 ## Checklist before Going Live

+This is a list of things that have to be taken care of before the shop can go live:

+ - Does the shop look and function the way we want it to?
- - have the contact details under "billing settings" been filled out?
+ - Have the contact details under "billing settings" been filled out?
- - has the organizer account been activated by the pretix team?
+ - Has the organizer account been activated by the pretix team?
- - has the fake payment provider been disabled?
+ - Has the fake payment provider been disabled?
- - have all test mode orders been deleted?
+ - Have all test mode orders been deleted?

 ## Conclusion

+Once the experience in our shop is satisfactory and all other points have been checked off the list above, we can finally take our shop live.
+In order to do that, we are going to browse to [Event] → "Dashboard".
+The event dashboard displays a box saying "Your ticket shop is in private test mode.
+Click here to change".
+Clicking that box takes us to a page titled "shop status".
+We will check the box